Hortensia, more commonly known as hydrangea, is a wonderful flower shrub.

 - Prune hortensia after freezing is over, in March.

-- We’ve got a snappy Smart tip Tutorial video to prune hortensia
+- We’ve got a snappy Smart tip Tutorial video on pruning hortensia

 Keeping your hortensia blue: